noahc3/SDSetup/README.md

 * **SD Setup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
 * **SD Setup Manifest Generator:** A GUI authoring tool for generating a valid manifest file with package information and where to retrieve files for download.

+## Todo
+I would like the project to get to a point where everything on the site can be updated using only the JSON manifest.
+Consoles can be added, CFWs and their options can be configured, special categories can be defined, etc. This will likely come in the near future.

+I'd also like the project to drop pretty much all JavaScript interop, minus browser compatibility checks.
+Unfortunately, SharpZipLib, the only .Net Standard 2.0 compliant ZIP library I could find, has major problems in the virtualized browser environment, making JS interop necessary.

 ## Contributing
 Feel free to make pull requests where you see fit!

 PS.
-I would really appreciate it if someone could fix large ZIP downloads (ie. RetroNX).
+I would really appreciate it if someone could fix large ZIP downloads on mobile (ie. RetroNX).

 ## Credits
 Please see https://www.sdsetup.tk/credits for an up-to-date list of credits and sources for each package available.